boltops-tools/kubes/docs/_docs/learn/yaml/review-project.md

 The base folder files are processed first as a part of [Kubes Layering]({% link _docs/layering.md %}).
 This allows you to define common fields and keep your code DRY.

+The `all.yaml` means all resources will use the demo namespace.
+The `deployment.yaml` adds common labels to all deployment resource kinds.

 ## Service Resource

 Next, let's look at `service.yaml`